1887

 Ivermectin (injectable)

-• Good activity against most parasites: lower doses typically used for ectoparasites; higher doses used by some practitioners for treatment of lungworm species
+• Good activity against most parasites: lower doses typically used for ectoparasites; higher doses used for treatment of lungworm in European hedgehogs

 • Repeat treatment every 7–10 days if necessary